JonathanWoollett-Light/multi-process-logger/README.md

 ### FAQ

-- What platforms are supports?
+- What platforms are supported?
 Linux.
 - Why is this not publish on crates.io?
 I use my own version of Nix (when a new version of Nix is published which includs https://github.com/nix-rust/nix/pull/1882 I may switch to it).
 - Why doesn't it have/do X?
 I haven't thought about it, feel free to submit an issue or PR.